Challenge Creation: A step by step guide

 For our purposes, we will make our headline, "Have you tried any of these 25 office hacks?".

 Banner image: If you select "Choose Image," the window below will appear.
-The image you choose will appear on the challenge preview and will act as an attention grabber.
-You can upload a file from your computer, select an image from the web, insert a link, or use various cloud applications.
+The image you choose will appear on the challenge preview.
+You can do the following options to select the right image for your challenge:

 If you are not happy with the way the image is displayed, click on the Crop Image button below the challenge card preview to the right.
 It will allow you to crop the image to match the dimensions of the banner image perfectly.